HemabhKamboj/Pizza-ordering-app/README.md

 ## Tech Stack

 - **Django**  Django is a Python-based free and open-source web framework, which follows the model-view-template architectural pattern.
-It is maintained by the Django Software Foundation, an independent organization established as a 501 non-profit.
+It's maintained by the Django Software Foundation, an independent organization established as a 501 non-profit.
 Django's primary goal is to ease the creation of complex, database-driven websites.
 [Django Project](https://www.djangoproject.com/) <br>
 It is used in this project, to handle all routes, rendering pages, managing databases,